 - Pico de gallo -- check out my homemade pico de gallo!

 How to Store and Reheat

-Store any leftover baked potatoes in a covered container in your refrigerator.
+Store any leftover baked potatoes in an airtight container in your refrigerator.
 They should keep well for 3 to 4 days.
-You can reheat them in your microwave, air fryer or toaster oven.

 Easy Microwave Baked Potato

 - 4 medium russet potatoes

 - Scrub potatoes well under cold running water, and pat dry